Champagne Chassenay d'Arce - Pinot Blanc Extra-Brut 2014

 About the estate:

-Founded in 1956, the cooperative now brings together no fewer than 130 winegrowers and covers a total of 315 hectares of vineyards.
-Overlooking the Arce Valley in the heart of the Côte des Bar, this "winegrowers' house" is housed in a large, characterful 19th-century building.
-In a terroir where Pinot Noir reigns supreme, the landscape, with its alternating vineyards and forests, promotes biodiversity and allows for an environmentally friendly approach.
-The range has been expanded with two new certified organic vintages ("Les Authentiques") and a new visitor and tasting area in the estate's cellars, as well as a scenography called "Les Effervescentes" are waiting to be discovered.
+Founded in 1956, the cooperative now comprises no fewer than 130 winegrowers and boasts a total of 315 hectares of vineyards.
+Overlooking the Arce Valley, in the heart of the Côte des Bar, this “winegrowers’ cooperative” is housed in a large, characterful 19th-century building.
+In a terroir where Pinot Noir reigns supreme, the landscape—with its alternating vineyards and forests—fosters biodiversity and enables an environmentally respectful approach.
+The range has been expanded with two new certified organic cuvées (“Les Authentiques”), and visitors can explore a new tasting and tour area in the estate’s cellars, as well as an exhibition titled “Les Effervescentes.”
 Of particular note is a vintage Pinot Blanc cuvée, a specialty of the estate.